xtokio/simple_pagination/README.md

 ```

 #### Update the collection array on the fly
-The **data** parameter can be updated after the class object creation.
+The **data** parameter can be updated after the class object creation via the setData function this will update and refresh the pagination menu.
 ```javascript
 let array_data = [];
 for(var i = 1; i<5001; i++)